py-vcon/py-vcon/vcon/README.md

 Parameters:
 **vconfile** (str, TextIO) - if string, file name else file like object to write Vcon JSON to.

 Returns: none

+### loadc

+**loadc**(self, vcon_cbor: 'bytes') -> 'None'

+Load the vCon from a CBOR bytes array.
+Assumes that this vCon is an empty vCon as it is not cleared.

+Decision as to what json form to be deserialized is:
+1) unsigned vcon must have a vcon and one or more of the following elements: parties, dialog, analysis, attachments
+2) JWS vCon must have a payload and signatures
+3) JWE vCon must have a cyphertext and recipients

+Parameters:
+  **vcon_json** (str): string containing JSON representation of a vCon

+Returns: none